 Your hardware has a high chance of degrading if it continues to operate at a high temperature, especially your CPU.
 However, the built-in protection does shut down the entire processor in case the CPU reaches extreme temperature.

 If you want your system to last longer, we always recommend you keep tabs on all hardware temperatures.
-Here, in this article, we have mentioned few reliable ways to monitor your CPU temp.
+Here, in this article, we have mentioned few reliable ways to monitor your CPU temp on you windows 11 PC.

 You can either check CPU temperature from BIOS or by using hardware monitoring tools.